Making Video Games is a challenging but rewarding task.

-The consistency of the objectives must be always taken in consideration, if the idea is to make a dark horror story filled with lots of blood and violent murderers, the objective cannot be to make a simple and easy mobile game for kids under 10 years old.
+The consistency of the objectives must be always taken into consideration, if the idea is to make a dark horror story filled with lots of blood and violent murderers, the objective cannot be to make a simple and easy mobile game for kids under 10 years old.

 While the designer is encouraged to let his imagination flow, the idea and objective must always be connected.

 Pick a Game Engine

 A game engine is a set of apps and programs that allow users to build a game from scratch.
-From the technical like physics (gravity, collisions etc.) to the visual aspects (animations, cinematics, visual effects etc.).
-All of this combined in a simple user interface that is easy to understand, even with a low knowledge of the video game development process.
+From the technical like physics (gravity, collisions, etc.), to the visual aspects (animations, cinematics, visual effects, etc.).
+All of this combined in a simple user interface that is easy to understand, even with low knowledge of the video game development process.

-Today, there's a lot of software specifically designed to create video games and once you have your game's idea ready and the objectives completed, it's time to get your hands dirty and start using all the tools and programs to bring your game to life.
+Today, there's a lot of software specifically designed to create video games and once you have your game's idea ready and the objectives completed, it's time to get to work and start using all the tools and programs, to bring your game to life.

 For example, Unity 3D, one of the most popular game engines used both by amateurs and professionals to create video games.

 Plan the Development Process

-A lot of game developers (both solo and small teams) start building the game without having defined basis, which is a big mistake, it's impossible to build a skyscraper without the complete blueprints, in the same way a movie cannot be made without a script.
+A lot of game developers (both solo and small teams) start building the game without having a defined basis, which is a big mistake, it's impossible to build a skyscraper without the complete blueprints, in the same way, a movie cannot be made without a script.

-Planning is a very important part in creating a game, when the ideas are clear, it's more easy to bring them to reality, especially when there's a team involved in the development, because a lot different parts have to be assembled in the same project.
+Planning is a very important part of creating a game, when the ideas are clear, it's easier to bring them to reality, especially when there's a team involved in the development because a lot of different parts have to be assembled in the same project.

-But at the same time, it's important to to not overcomplicate the planning process to the point where no action is being taken.
-Plan the first few elements then get to work, while still adding to the original idea.
+But at the same time, it's important to not overcomplicate the planning process to the point where no action is being taken.
+Plan the first few elements then get to work, then gradually add to the original idea.